aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to SXC in C++ Applications" h2="Convert PDF to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to SXC conversion is a useful process for many businesses and individuals.
+PDFs are often used to store and share documents, but they are not always the best format for editing or manipulating data.
+SXC files are a type of spreadsheet file that can be opened and edited in Microsoft Excel, making them a great choice for data analysis and manipulation.
+Converting PDFs to SXC files allows users to take advantage of the powerful features of Excel to work with their data.

-Converting PDF to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+<h2>How Aspose.Total Helps for PDF to SXC Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert PDFs to SXC files.
+The process is simple and straightforward, and can be completed in just two steps.
+First, users can export PDFs to XLSX files using Aspose.PDF for C++.
+Then, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert the XLSX files to SXC.
+This process is fast and efficient, and allows users to quickly and easily convert their PDFs to SXC files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}